-Join us for an inspiring one-day field trip for students in grades 3-5 at the University of Minnesota Ted Mann Concert Hall.
+Join us for an inspiring one-day field trip for students in grades 3-5 at the Ted Mann Concert Hall, University of Minnesota.
 This event expands your students’ imagination, develops their creativity, and strengthens their problem-solving skills.
 Be a part of this exciting festival where students work side by side with STEM and arts professionals while attending three outstanding breakout sessions and a dynamic opening performance.

 Registration fees are based on Metro ECSU membership status.
 To find out if your school/district is a member, check the updated list here.